JoaoBruno09/ODSOFT-CI-CD/README.md

 }
 ```

-To publish we had to add this code snippet `archiveArtifacts artifacts: 'flowcrmtutorial-0.0.1-SNAPSHOT.war', followSymlinks: false` that we indicate the artifact path and it will be published on the job front page.
+To publish we had to add this code snippet `archiveArtifacts artifacts: 'flowcrmtutorial-0.0.1-SNAPSHOT.war', followSymlinks: false` that we indicate the artifact path, and it will be published on the job front page.

 - [x] **3º Task - Generate and publish javadoc**